 A cyber liability policy helps food wholesalers recover from data breaches and cyberattacks.
 It's recommended for any business that stores credit card numbers or other sensitive data.

-It's easy to get business insurance and surety bonds for food and beverage wholesalers if you have your company information on hand.
+It's easy to get business insurance and surety bonds for food and beverage wholesalers and food manufacturers if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps: